 A National visa can be issued for a maximum length of one year.
 The most common ground for issuing this document is getting a work permit, studies or people who are waiting for a residence permit to be issued.
 A National visa is issued in 15 days.

 A residence permit is usually issued for a period of two years, but can be extended.
 The most common groups of people, who apply for the residence permits are foreigners who intend to arrive to Lithuania to work as highly qualified professionals, people who arrive along with their significant others or persons, who intend to live in Lithuania for a longer period and have a valid basis for their stay.
 A residence permit is issued in 4 months (with several exceptions).
+From 2023 the duration of issuing temporary residence permits is changing.
+Based on the general procedure the issuance of permit will last 3 months, based on urgent procedure - 45 calendar days.
+Documents could be submitted and temporary residence permit could be received through an external service provider while being abroad.

 One can apply for either of the documents while in Lithuania and in Lithuanian Embassies abroad.
 Although, it must be noted that an application does not give the right to legally stay in Lithuania, thus if one is applying whilst in Lithuania, he/she must have a valid travel document, that allows legal stay in the country.